serious-scaffold/ss-python/docs/development/git-workflow.md

 # Git Workflow

+This pages shows the recommended Git workflow to keep the local repository clean and organized while ensuring smooth collaboration among team members.

 ## Prerequisites

 Make sure you have [Git](https://git-scm.com/) (version 2.23 and above) installed and properly configured especially for authentication.